Cherreads

 The cavern shuddered.
 The Basilisk's hiss warped into a grating shriek that vibrated against Will's teeth.
-Pinning the Alpha hadn't broken it — it had just cornered it.
+Pinning the Alpha hadn't broken it.
+It had just cornered it.

 The beast thrashed, churning the shallows into a slurry of mud and black water, but the crystal spike held.
 Unable to advance, it reared back, its neck arching.
 Every jagged crystal along its spine ignited, shifting from flare-red to a blinding yellow-blue.